anirudhgray/yoy_stepup_sip/README.md

 │ --show-invested       --no-show-invested             Show invested amount in the plot.
 Might clutter the plot with many lines in case of         │
 │                                                      multiple step-up values.                                                                    │
 │                                                      [default: no-show-invested]                                                                 │
+│ --show-nominal        --no-show-nominal              Show nominal values in the plot.
+Useful for comparing with real values adjusted for         │
+│                                                      inflation.                                                                                  │
+│                                                      [default: no-show-nominal]                                                                  │
+│ --inflation-rate                            FLOAT    Annual inflation rate in percentage [default: 0.0]                                          │
 │ --colors                                    TEXT     Comma-separated list of colors for the plots [default: None]                                │
 │ --markers                                   TEXT     Comma-separated list of markers for the plots [default: None]                               │
 │ --save-as                                   TEXT     File name to save the plot [default: None]                                                  │